What Is the Meaning of Matthew 6:33? “Seek First the Kingdom”?

 “But seek first the kingdom of God”

-In Daniel 2 Nebuchadnezzar, the ancient king of the Babylonian Empire, dreamed about a great image or statue—presumably of a man—with a head of gold, chest and arms of silver, belly and thighs of bronze, legs of iron, and feet of iron and clay.
-But as the dream went on, the image was eventually shattered by a cataclysmic stone (Daniel 2:31-34).
+In Daniel 2 Nebuchadnezzar, the ancient king of Babylon, had a dream.
+He saw a great statue with a head of gold, chest and arms of silver, belly and thighs of bronze, legs of iron, and feet of iron and clay.
+It was grand, something sure to leave an impression.
+But at the end of the dream, a cataclysmic stone came and shattered the image (Daniel 2:31-34).

 To “seek” that Kingdom is to have a strong desire to enter it—a willingness to go to any length to do so.

-According to Daniel’s interpretation, the statue represented the rise and fall of four great, successive empires.
-These empires, or kingdoms, have been identified in history as the Babylonian Empire, Medo-Persian Empire, Greco-Macedonian Empire and the Roman Empire.
+The statue represented the rise and fall of four great, successive empires.
+These empires, or kingdoms, have been identified in history as the Babylonian Empire, Medo-Persian Empire, Greco-Macedonian Empire and Roman Empire.
 To learn more about these prophecies, read “Daniel 2: Nebuchadnezzar’s Dream.”

 - Set up here on earth (territory).